Our Churches Our Churches

 A Rocha UK’s approach to Eco Church is one of facilitating the movement, encouraging a learning community, and ensuring that the programme behind it is dynamic, continuously developing to keep up with the science and options for action.

-Find out more from their website: https://arocha.org.uk
+You can find out more from their website: https://arocha.org.uk